George Ellis (composer): Conducting work

 Upon return to Sydney from the United States in the early 1990s, Ellis made the finals of the inaugural ABC Young Conductors Mastercourse (1994) and was invited to conduct Cesar Franck’s Symphonic Variations with the Tasmanian Symphony Orchestra in Hobart, marking his professional conducting debut (1995).
-He became assistant conductor to Brian Stacey in the Sydney and Melbourne production of The Secret Garden (musical), starring Anthony Warlow and Marina Prior, for the Gordon Frost Organisation (1996).
+He became assistant conductor to Brian Stacey in the Sydney and Melbourne production of The Secret Garden, starring Anthony Warlow and Marina Prior, for the Gordon Frost Organisation (1996).
 Ellis conducted This Is the Moment performed by Hugh Jackman with orchestral and choral accompaniment for the NRL Grand Final pre-match entertainment at Sydney Olympic Stadium.
 (1999).
 He was to conduct at the same occasion with Kelly Clarkson in 2011 and OneRepublic in 2019.

 In 1999, Ellis auditioned for the Sydney Organising Committee for the Olympic Games to conduct for the Sydney Olympic Games.
 Musical director of SOCOG, Max Lambert, appointed Ellis to conduct the Olympic Hymn with the Sydney Symphony Orchestra and the Millennium Choir for the opening ceremony and the Australian and Greek National Anthems at the closing ceremony (2000).
 He was also the musical director of the Millennium Ensemble at the Athens Olympic Games in 2004.
 In 2001, conductor Simone Young appointed Ellis to be her assistant conductor for Opera Australia's production of La traviata at the Sydney Opera House.
 He was subsequently appointed associate conductor alongside Guy Noble for the Sydney and Melbourne production of Man of La Mancha, starring Anthony Warlow and Caroline O'Connor, for the Gordon Frost Organisation (2002).
+Ellis returned to the olympics in 2025, as Musical Director and Conductor for the concert for the 25th Anniversary Celebration of the Sydney Olympic Games at Accor Stadium.

 Ellis was the musical director of the Australia Day concerts held by the Premier of NSW at the Sydney International Convention and Exhibition Centre – arranging for and conducting artists including Alex Lloyd, David Campbell, Gang Gajang, Simon Burke, Deborah Conway, Clare Bowditch, Casey Donovan and Sneaky Sound System (2002 to 2012).
 He conducted orchestral and choral groups for the ARIA Awards at Qudos Bank Arena for the artists Amiel Daemion and Art vs. Science (2005, 2011).
 In 2006, he conducted an orchestral performance of "The Prayer" sung by Anthony Callea for the Australian visit by Queen Elizabeth II for the Commonwealth Games.